zyedidia/micro/README.md

 If your operating system does not have binary, but does run Go, you can build from source.

-Make sure that you have Go version 1.5 or greater (Go 1.4 will work for the systems like support CGO then).
+Make sure that you have Go version 1.5 or greater (Go 1.4 will work if your version supports CGO).

 ```sh
 go get -u github.com/zyedidia/micro/...